-Because systems are becoming increasingly complex, it is becoming increasingly important to prove their reliability.
+Because systems are becoming increasingly complex, it is becoming critical to prove their reliability.
 Previous practices are no longer sufficient in this respect.
 Model-based development, simulation-based verification, the creation of digital twins and the support of algorithms make it possible to optimize the life cycle of systems and the feedback into the system design.

-The Model-Based Engineering MBE method, developed at ROSAS, is the ideal solution to realize this approach.
+The Model-Based Engineering (MBE) method, developed at ROSAS, is the ideal solution to realize this approach.